Sarimarcus/twitter-bot/readme.md

 - Each weekdays at 14:00 : retweeting a trending tweet in Paris
 - Each friday at 16:00 : tweet an inspiring quote
 - Daily a midnight : get suggested users, purge useless users, unfollow users
+- Twice a day : retrieve tweets from a search with hashtags